European champion in different years. European Football Championships: defend the title

 Note: Germany has been world champion three times as West Germany (1954, 1974 and 1990).

-Germany's Miroslav Klose is the top scorer in World Cup history.
+The best scorer in the history of the World Cup is Germany striker Miroslav Klose.
 He has 16 goals scored.
-In second place is the Brazilian Ronaldo with 15 goals.
-Full list you can see the best goalscorers of the World Cup.
+Brazilian Ronaldo is in second place with 15 goals.
+Full list You can watch the best goalscorers of the World Cup.

-The record holder for the number of matches played at the World Cup is the midfielder of the German national team Lothar Matthäus (25 games).
+The record holder for the number of matches played at the World Cup is the German national team midfielder Lothar Matthäus (25 games).
 Behind Matthäus is his compatriot Miroslav Klose (24 games).
-Closes the top three of the best Italian national team legend Paulo Maldini (23 games).
+The top three is completed by Italian national team legend Paulo Maldini (23 games).